 Right now, the bugs are few and far between, the temperature has been just perfect of late and last but not least, so much of the trail has been groomed for ‘Crank the Shield’ a mountain bike stage race!

 On a recent run, as I approached the lodge, I realized I had forgotten toilet paper and there was about to be a “situation.”
-With a hope and a prayer, I pulled on the main lodge front entrance and to my utter shock, IT WAS OPEN.
-A very kind woman was at the front desk and allowed me to use the main lodge facilities to avert sheer disaster only 2 km’s into my run.
-Whew…I can’t comment on summer hours for the lodge but as far as I know this is not normal for them to be open.
-I believe it was because there was trail maintenance happening for Crank the Shield.
+With hope and a prayer, I pulled on the main lodge front entrance and to my utter shock, IT WAS OPEN.
+A very kind woman was at the front desk and allowed me to use the main lodge facilities to avert sheer disaster only 2 km into my run.
+Whew…I can’t comment on summer hours for the lodge but as far as I know, this is not normal for them to be open.
+I believe it was because there was trail maintenance happening for another local event.
 You should plan on not having access to a washroom until you summit King Mountain where there is an absolutely glorious outhouse, which 95% of the time is well stocked with toilet paper and hand sanitizer.
 At times this can be like an oasis in a desert for the long-distance runner — like finding oxygen on Mars, really.
-Thank you Stokely for always forecasting a demand with the facilities.
+Thank you Stokely for always forecasting demand with the facilities.

 The Trail Begins